 Consolidating Economic and Religious Influence From Lhasa to Kathmandu

 Dima, isolated at 15,000 feet for decades, now has a small Nokia phone, on which she likes to play Snake.
 After leaving her monastery, I passed one young monk, no older than 20, who had tucked a blocky first-generation iPod into the fold of his saffron robe.
 He was smiling slightly and bobbing his head to what was playing inside his foam-lined airplane headphones, left in the valley by a tourist from a Delta flight.
 When I asked what he was listening to, he clicked on the small white home button and “Starboy” by The Weeknd flashed up at us in monochrome.

 With investment in Lumbini, China has used Buddhist diplomacy to consolidate a clear advantage in western Nepal.
-Their strategy for expanding their advantage to the rest of the country, however, requires gaining favor with Nepal’s small but powerful Sherpa Buddhist population in the Himalayas.
+Their strategy for expanding their advantage to the east of the country, however, requires gaining favor with Nepal’s Buddhist population in the Himalayas.
 To do this, they are stepping into a vacuum created by the tumult of globalizing forces, which have opened the Khumbu Valley to the world.

 The Nepali Himalayas receive 35,000 tourists annually; few are aware of their role in the soft power-fueled, geopolitical struggle over the future of Buddhism.
 Instead, they arrive prepared to take and share photos of the craggy, yak-filled region, dotted with precariously perched monasteries and stupas.